 These are the types of questions the Commission has been considering -- questions to which there are no easy answers.

 Questions, we hope, our recommendations will help lay the foundation for answering.

-This morning, I want to talk to you about the Commission's work, our key findings, and then briefly summarize our recommendations.
+I appreciate the opportunity to talk about the Commission's work, discuss why protecting our infrastructures is important in light of the new vulnerabilities and threats of the cyber age, present our key findings, and then briefly summarize our recommendations.

 - electric power